 While on the Composite Board, for six months in addition to the LPC complaints, I handled all of the Social Worker and Marriage and Family Therapist consumer complaints.
 As an Atlanta CPCS and national ACS Supervisor I have been exposed to many clinical, legal, and ethics issues related to practicing psychotherapy.

 Your supervisor should be able to help you work through ethical dilemmas.
-They should also know how to distinguish ethics from legal matters and refer you to an attorney when needed– learn how to avoid incompetent supervisors.
+They should also know how to distinguish ethics from legal matters and refer you to an attorney when needed–

 Even though you may not work in a psychiatric hospital or residential treatment program, your supervisor should have broad experience in clinical mental health including residential facilities.